visgl/luma.gl/docs/api-reference/core/animation-loop.md

 ### Frame timers
 * The animation loop tracks GPU and CPU render time of each frame the in member properties `cpuTime` and `gpuTime`.
 If `gpuTime` is set to `-1`, then the timing for the last frame was invalid and should not be used (this rare and might occur, for example, if the GPU was throttled mid-frame).

+## Experimental API (`useDevicePixels`)

+`useDevicePixels` can accept a custom ratio (Number), instead of `true` or `false`.
+This allows rendering to a much smaller or higher resolutions.
+When using high value (usually more than device pixel ratio), it is possible it can get clamped down, this happens due to system memory limitation, in such cases a warning will be logged to the browser console.
+For additional details check device pixels [`document`]((/docs/api-reference/webgl/device-pixels.md)).

 ## Remarks